ActiveLifeApp/client/README.md

 ## About Project 📖

-This is an open source project of application to healthy life style.
+This is an open source project of application to healthy lifestyle.
 The project use React with TypeScript.

 ## Authors:
 [ilukaszm](https://github.com/ilukaszm)